 You may contact the Settlement Administrator if you have any questions as to whether you are in the Settlement Class.Back To Top

 PNC has agreed to establish a Settlement Fund of $7.5 million from which Settlement Class Members may receive payments or Account credits.
-The amount of such payments or Account credits cannot be determined at this time.
-However, it will be based on the number of Settlement Class Members and the amount of Additional Overdraft Fees each Settlement Class Member paid as a result of RBC's High-to-Low Posting practice.
+The amount will be based on the number of Settlement Class Members and the amount of Additional Overdraft Fees each Settlement Class Member paid as a result of RBC's High-to-Low Posting practice.
 PNC will separately pay for Settlement administration and related costs; such amounts will not come out of the $7.5 million Settlement Fund.Back To Top

 If you are in the Settlement Class and entitled to receive a cash benefit, you do not need to do anything to receive a payment or Account credit.
-If the Court approves the Settlement and it becomes final and effective, and you remain in the Settlement Class, all Settlement Class Members whose Overdraft Fees were not paid due to a negative account balance at closing or were not refunded by the bank will automatically receive a payment or Account credit for your pro rata portion of eligible Overdraft Fees you paid during the time period covered by the Settlement.Back To Top
+Now that the Court has approved the Settlement, it has become final and effective, and you remained in the Settlement Class, all Settlement Class Members whose Overdraft Fees were not paid due to a negative account balance at closing or were not refunded by the bank will automatically receive a payment or Account credit for their pro rata portion of eligible Overdraft Fees paid during the time period covered by the Settlement.Back To Top

-Unless you exclude yourself from the Settlement Class, you cannot sue, continue to sue or be part of any other lawsuit against PNC about the legal issues in this case.
-It also means that all of the decisions by the Court will bind you.
-The "Release of Claims" included in the Settlement Agreement describes the precise legal claims that you give up if you remain in the Settlement.
+Unless you excluded yourself from the Settlement Class, you cannot sue, continue to sue, or be part of any other lawsuit against PNC about the legal issues in this case.
+It also means that all of the decisions by the Court bind you.
+The "Release of Claims" included in the Settlement Agreement describes the precise legal claims that you gave up if you remained in the Settlement.
 Click here to download a copy of the Settlement Agreement.Back To Top

 No. Unless you exclude yourself, you give up the right to sue PNC for the claims that the Settlement resolves.
-You must exclude yourself from this Settlement Class in order to try to pursue your own lawsuit.Back To Top
+You had to exclude yourself from this Settlement Class in order to try to pursue your own lawsuit.Back To Top

-No. You will not receive a payment or Account credit if you exclude yourself from the Settlement.Back To Top
+No. You will not receive a payment or Account credit if you excluded yourself from the Settlement.Back To Top

 Settlement Class Counsel will represent you and others in the Settlement Class.
 If you want to be represented by your own lawyer, you may hire one at your own expense.Back To Top